kris-kuiper/JS-Validator/README.md

 validator.exec();
 </script>
 ```
-Each "%s" is replaced with the specified input fieldname order.
+Each "%s" is replaced with the specified input field name order.

 ## Events